-Here are some of the best property apps to help first-time buyers.
+Here are some of the best for first-time buyers.
 If you think we’ve missed any out, be sure to let us know your thoughts over on Twitter!

-Let’s start at the beginning, here are our top picks of property apps for the house hunting process.
+Let’s start at the beginning, here are our top picks of best house buying apps for the searching process.

 Remember, though, you may want to do more digging than this.
 Sites that act on behalf of sellers are unlikely to give the downside of a property or neighbourhood.